thecadams/301RedirectModule/README.md

 ## Changelog ##

+**Version 1.1.2:**

+* Fixed an exception when using exact URL matching on pattern items.

 **Version 1.1.1:**

 * Support for `encodeNames="true"` (used for Sitecore friendly URLs; most notably, this will make redirects work when dashes in URLs correspond to spaces in item names)